Saihō-ji (Kyoto): Layout

-The northern temple grounds contains a Zen rock garden, and a temple hall known as Shitō-an (指東庵).
+The northern temple grounds contain a Zen rock garden, and a temple hall known as Shitō-an (指東庵).
 The arrangement of stones in the rock garden is said to be demonstrative of Musō's creative genius.

-The gardens of Saihō-ji are collectively considered to be both a historical landmark and a "special place of scenic beauty" in Japan.
+The gardens of Saihō-ji are collectively considered a historical landmark and a "special place of scenic beauty" in Japan.

 Other significant items within the temple grounds include a stone monument engraved with a Kyoshi Takahama haiku, and another stone monument, engraved with some of the writings of Jirō Osaragi.
 A portrait of Musō Soseki is considered to be an important cultural property.

 Tourism

 Until 1977, Saihō-ji was open to the general public on a walk-up basis, as with other temples.
 At present, while it is open to the public, a number requirement limits the number of visitors.
 It is said that these regulations were put into place to protect the delicate moss from the hordes of tourists that plagued the temple before 1977.